NRCan/geo-deep-learning/README.md

   step_size: 4                                  # Apply gamma every step_size
   class_weights: [1.0, 2.0]                     # Weights to apply to each class.
 A value > 1.0 will apply more weights to the learning of the class.
   batch_metrics: 2                              # (int) Metrics computed every (int) batches.
 If left blank, will not perform metrics.
 If (int)=1, metrics computed on all batches.
+  ignore_index: 0                               # Specifies a target value that is ignored and does not contribute to the input gradient.
+Default: None
 ```

 Inputs:
 - 1 hdfs file with input images and reference data as arrays used for training (prepared with `images_to_samples.py`)
 - 1 hdfs file with input images and reference data as arrays used for validation (prepared with `images_to_samples.py`)
+- 1 hdfs file with input images and reference data as arrays used for test (prepared with `images_to_samples.py`)

 Output:
 - Trained model weights
     - checkpoint.pth.tar        Corresponding to the training state where the validation loss was the lowest during the training process.
-    - last_epoch.pth.tar         Corresponding to the training state after the last epoch.

 Process:
-- The application loads the UNet model located in unet_pytorch.py
+- The application loads the model
-- Using the hyperparameters provided in `config.yaml` , the application will try to minimize the cross entropy loss on the training and validation data
+- Using the hyperparameters provided in `config.yaml` , the application will try to minimize the cross entropy loss on the training data and evaluate every epoch on the validation data.
+- For every epoch, the application shows and log the loss on "trn" and "val" datasets.
-- For every epoch, the application shows the loss, accuracy, recall and f-score for both datasets (trn and val)
+- For every epoch, the application shows and log the accuracy, recall and f-score on "val" dataset.
+Those metrics are also computed on each classes.
-- The application also log the accuracy, recall and f-score for each classes of both the datasets
+- At the end of the training process, the application shows and log the accuracy, recall and f-score on "tst" dataset.
+Those metrics are also computed on each classes.

-### inference.py
+## inference.py

-The final step in the process if to assign very pixel in the original image a value corresponding to the most probable class.
+The final step in the process is to assign very pixel in the original image a value corresponding to the most probable class.

 To launch the program:
 ```